“Who moved that information?”

 Bring records from paper to the screen

-Paper records and maps are a common resource within the death care industry, but now’s the chance to consolidate all of those details into one system.
+Paper records and maps are a common resource within the death care industry, but now’s the chance to consolidate all those details into one system.
 This can be particularly useful for cemeteries and crematoria.
 Historic or small cemeteries can use byondpro to virtually map their memorial locations and securely manage documents for posterity and compliance.
-Meanwhile, larger cemeteries can use byondpro to build up comprehensive GPS-enabled maps complete with inventory, services, points of interest, buildings, electrical and plumbing diagrams, flora and more.
+Meanwhile, larger cemeteries can use byondpro and MapMakr to build up comprehensive GPS-enabled maps complete with inventory, services, points of interest, buildings, electrical and plumbing diagrams, flora and more.

 Make the most of security permissions

-You might be wondering if ‘silo-less’ software means that everyone has equal access to all information, and how you can limit access to sensitive, confidential or irrelevant information.
-The solution is to set security permissions for different users or departments, to make sure information is appropriate to each person who logs into the system.
+You might be wondering if ‘silo-less’ software means that everyone has equal access to all information and how you can limit access to sensitive, confidential or irrelevant information.
+The solution is to set security permissions for different users or departments to make sure information is appropriate to each person who logs into the system.

 Get your team on board